neuralmagic/sparseml/integrations/torchvision/README.md

 # SparseML Torchvision Integration

-By integrating with robust training flows in the Torchvision repository, SparseML enables you to train inference-optimized sparse versions of popular image classification models likes ResNet-50 on your dataset.
+By integrating with robust training flows in the Torchvision repository, SparseML enables you to train inference-optimized sparse versions of popular image classification models like ResNet-50 on your dataset.

-With SparseML, you can create a sparse model in two ways:
+There are two pathways:
 - **Sparse Transfer Learning**: fine-tune a pre-sparsified checkpoint on your own dataset **[RECOMMENDED]**
 - **Sparsification from Scratch**: Apply state-of-the-art training-aware pruning and quantization algorithms to arbitrary Torchvision models.